 Texas Education Agency (TEA) accredits public schools in Texas at the district level for grades K-12.
 TEA does not have oversight of private schools or vocational schools in Texas.
 The Texas Private School Accreditation Commission provides information for private schools.

 No Shots...No School...No Kidding!

 Texas State law requires students attending school to be immunized against certain vaccine-preventable diseases.
-To find the current requirements for Texas Schools, please contact the School Liaison Office or visit: Texas Department of State Health Services, Immunization Branch.
+To find Texas Schools' current requirements, please contact the School Liaison Office or visit the Texas Department of State Health Services, Immunization Branch.

 The Interstate Compact for the Education of Military Children provides guidance for exceptions to the Immunization Requirements.
 Contact your School Liaison Office for details.

 Fort Sam Houston, Lackland AFB, and Randolph AFB have their own Independent School District.
 They are not part of the Department of Defense school system, but independent school districts subject to the Texas Education Agency's jurisdiction.
 As the district's boundaries are coterminous with JBSA-FSH, JBSA-Lackland, and JBSA-Randolph, the facilities are legally exempt from property taxation, and funding is provided from the Department of Education Impact Aid funds and state public school foundation funding.
 The links below offer Installation ISD-specific information to include registration information, lunch schedules, sports programs, and more.